Technical Paper Editorial Guidelines

 Length should be in the range of 3,000 to 5,000 words, including an Abstract of around 200 words.
 A formal structure of: Abstract; Introduction; Method; Results; Discussion; Conclusion; Acknowledgements; References; and Author Biographies is preferred.
 Papers should also be accompanied by a 500-word Executive Summary, which will be considered for publication in Current

 magazine, as well as on our website, with a link to the full paper.
-The Summary should be informal in style, to appeal to a general audience.
+The Summary should be informal in style, written in plain English to appeal to a general audience.
+It should summarise the context and conclusions of the paper and be devoid of mathematical symbols or complex discussion.

 Acceptance is at the discretion of the Editors and Technical Advisory Committee

 .
-Submissions are tabled at monthly committee meetings and papers are reviewed by between one and three experts, who expect high standards.
+Manuscripts submitted for publication are tabled at editorial committee meetings and papers are reviewed by between one and three experts, who expect high standards.
 Referee comments are forwarded to the principal author for further action.

 General editorial principles for technical papers include: